MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 1. Registry Value Feature Descriptor for registering the camera as a sensor camera

-> [!NOTE]
-> The firmware will have a handler for the vendor request that will return the following MS OS 2.0 descriptor for the imaginary device described at the beginning of this section.
+The firmware will have a handler for the vendor request that will return the following MS OS 2.0 descriptor for the imaginary device described at the beginning of this section.

 ```cpp
 UCHAR USBVideoMSOS20DescriptorSet[0x2C8] =